 Workers’ compensation for knee injuries can vary widely, like other work-related injuries.
 But the National Safety Council estimates that a knee injury can fetch an average of $34,932 in workers comp settlement.
 But of course, this depends on each case.

 According to the National Library of Medicine, among 151,000 work-related injuries in 2017, 24,300 employees suffered knee injuries.
 Though uncommon, most knee injuries require a trip to the emergency room.
 In some cases, it can even cause permanent disability.

-This is why, if you hurt your knee while at work, you should be able to claim workers’ compensation.
+This is why if you hurt your knee while at work, you should be able to claim workers’ compensation.
 A knee injury can leave you out of work for days or even months.
 Plus, you’ll have to deal with thousands of dollars in medical bills.
-Workers’ compensation ensures that you’ll be able to pay those bills and have food on the table while recovering from your injuries.
+Workers’ compensation ensures you’ll be able to pay those bills and have food on the table while recovering from your injuries.

 Unfortunately, getting a fair settlement for your injuries isn’t as easy as it sounds.
 Employers and insurance companies aren’t exactly known for their generosity.
 Most of them will try to pay you with as little as they can get away with.
 Some will even threaten employees who filed workers’ comp claims.